Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Virtual marketplaces

-Trading digital goods, works of art and even real estate within the virtual world.
+Trading in digital goods, artworks, and even real estate within the virtual world.

 Virtual classrooms and offices enable remote learning and working in an interactive environment.